Updated July 12, 2025

 Understanding White Box Testing

-White box testing allows testers to gain a deep understanding of the system’s architecture, underlying technologies, and potential vulnerabilities.
-By having access to internal information, testers can identify both surface-level and structural weaknesses that might not be visible from an external perspective.
+White box testing allows testers to deeply understand the system’s architecture, underlying technologies, and potential vulnerabilities.
+By having access to internal information, testers can identify surface-level and structural weaknesses that might not be visible from an external perspective.

 When conducting white box testing, the tester can analyze the system’s network architecture to identify potential entry points for attackers.
 They can examine the source code to uncover any coding errors or insecure practices that could be exploited.
 Additionally, having access to internal documentation enables the tester to understand the system’s intended functionality and security measures.